LogDS/LogDS.github.io/teaching/gametech.md

 Some of the above lessons were recorded using the University ReCap system.
 These lessons were uploaded on YouTube.

-{% include video.html path="https://www.youtube.com/watch?v=tqHNULAFK6Y&list=PLonip73OriJ2qObErgGkhu_nANghUyuI8&index=2" class="img-fluid rounded z-depth-1" %}
+{% include video.liquid path="https://www.youtube.com/watch?v=tqHNULAFK6Y&list=PLonip73OriJ2qObErgGkhu_nANghUyuI8&index=1" class="img-fluid rounded z-depth-1" %}